Top St Modwen shareholder Aviva Investors backs Blackstone offer

-LONDON, June 24 (Reuters) - Top St Modwen Properties (SMP.L) shareholder Aviva Investors said on Thursday it planned to back a revised 1.25 billion pounds ($1.75 billion) bid for the company from private equity firm Blackstone.
+LONDON (Reuters) - Top St Modwen Properties shareholder Aviva Investors said on Thursday it planned to back a revised 1.25 billion pounds ($1.75 billion) bid for the company from private equity firm Blackstone.

 “As major shareholders in St. Modwen, we are supportive of the board and we intend to vote in favour of the revised offer from Blackstone,” Aviva said in a statement.